Chapter 5: Otigen Toolchain

 Rust

-otigen init my_contract --lang rust
+otigen init my-contract --lang rust

-cd my_contract
+cd my-contract

 # Author runs their own build: